sav-che/TL-2/Authors/Dufrené, Hector {std. Dufrené}.md

-> [!cite] BHL link: this entry starts at [page 151](https://www.biodiversitylibrary.org/item/103835#page/161/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 151](https://www.biodiversitylibrary.org/page/33260139) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Dufrené, Hector (1836-x), French civil engineer living in Paris, author of several other books on the history of industry and commerce. (*Dufrené*).
+Dufrené, Hector (1836-x), French civil engineer living in Paris, author of several other books on the history of industry and commerce.
+**Abbreviated name**: *Dufrené*

 #### Herbarium and types